-CHAPTER 12: CULTURAL MEDIATION II: COMMUNICATION Aim This chapter deals with the challenges to Romani (also referred to as Roma) integration in the Europea Union (EU).
+CHAPTER 12: CULTURAL MEDIATION II: COMMUNICATION Aim This chapter deals with the challenges to Romani (also referred to as Roma) integration in the European Union (EU).
 It pays particular attention to some social policies, as well as to how Romani people are described by the mainstream media.
 Concerning this, a case study is also included.
-Students are expected to become familiar with the main challenges facing both the governments of the EU Member States (Mand their societies when it comes to Roma integration.
+Students are expected to become familiar with the main challenges facing both the governments of the EU Member States (MS) and their societies when it comes to Roma integration.
 In this way, they will have an additional tool to fight prejudice, populism, and racism at the local, national, and regional levels.
-The chapter also sheds light on some of the main EU documents regarding the Roma's inclusion in the political, economic, social, and cultural life in the MS. Expected learning outcomes To understand the challenges to Done integration of the Function of the To understand the challenges to Roma integration at the European level.
-To comprehend the media's role in presenting Romani people.
-To explore the EU integration policy in terms of Romani people.
-Keywords
+The chapter also sheds light on some of the main EU documents regarding the Roma's inclusion in the political, economic, social, and cultural life in the MS. Expected learning outcomes • To understand the challenges to Roma integration at the European level.

+• To comprehend the media's role in presenting Romani people.

+• To explore the EU integration policy in terms of Romani people.

-Media; Romani people; Roma integration; Social Policies.
+Keywords Media; Romani people; Roma integration; Social Policies.